moderndatacompany/datadeveloperplatform.org/docs/architecture.md

 ## Technical Architecture: Multilayered Kernel

-DOS is enabled through a multilayered kernel architecture that allows dedicated platform engineering teams to operate the system’s core primitives without affecting the business or application user’s day-to-day operations.
+DDP is enabled through a multilayered kernel architecture that allows dedicated platform engineering teams to operate the system’s core primitives without affecting the business or application user’s day-to-day operations.
 Like the kernel of any operating system, it facilitates communications between users and primitives of the data operating system on the one hand and the binary world of the machines on the other.
 Each layer is an abstraction that translates low level-APIs into high level-APIs for usage by the different layers, components, or users of a Data Operating System.
 The kernels can logically be separated into three layers.

 The layered architecture promotes a unified experience as opposed to the complexity overheads of a microservices architecture imposed by the modern data stack.
 While the microservices architecture has some benefits, it also comes with performance, maintenance, security, and expertise overheads that can ultimately cost the organisation low ROI on data teams and high time to ROI for data applications.
 On the other hand, the layered approach promotes a loosely coupled yet tightly integrated set of components to disband the disadvantages of the modern data stack.

 #### Cloud Kernel

 Cloud Kernel makes it possible for a Data Operating System to work with multiple cloud platforms without requiring specific integrations for each one.
 The Data Operating System uses several custom-built operators to abstract the VMs and network systems provisioned by the cloud provider.
-This allows users to not worry about the underlying protocols of the cloud provider and only communicate with the high-level APIs provided by the cloud kernel, making DOS truly cloud-agnostic.
+This allows users to not worry about the underlying protocols of the cloud provider and only communicate with the high-level APIs provided by the cloud kernel, making DDP truly cloud-agnostic.

 #### Core Kernel